openhybrid/documentation/01_Design_Guidelines/01_Direct_Mapping.md

-# Direct Mapping

-##The need for new visual Paradigms for the Operation of the Internet of Things.
+#The need for new visual Paradigms for the Operation of the Internet of Things.

 <table border="0">